ucan-wg/invocation/README.md

 #### Issuer
 [Issuer]: #issuer

 The `iss` field MUST include the Issuer of the Invocation.
-This DID MUST match against the encoding signature.
+This DID URL MUST dereference to the public key which proves the signature over the payload included in the envelope.

 #### Subject
 [Subject]: #subject